rotaki/tpcc-runner/README.md

 ### Single Warehouse
 ![Single Warehouse](./docs/images/single_warehouse.png)

 In single warehouse, the performance scales until 5 threads.
 (The maxima of throughput could be in any number between 2 to 9 threads.)
 The performance degrades rapidly after that because of high contention.
-The abort rate is calculated as num_aborts/num_trials = num_aborts/(num_aborts + num_commits).
+The abort rate is calculated as `num_aborts/num_trials = num_aborts/(num_aborts + num_commits)`.
 The abort rate approaches to 1 as the number threads increases.

 ### Thread Count = Num Warehouse

 ![Thread Count = Num Warehouse](./docs/images/multiple_warehouse.png)

-In thread count = num warehouse, the performance seems to scale well.
+In `thread count = num warehouse`, the performance seems to scale well.
 The abort rate is much smaller than that of a single warehouse.
 The reason why silo scales is that it is cache-friendly (= it has fewer updates to shared memory).
 The OCC style read does not modify the shared memory when accessing data.
 The group commit (epoch) allows fewer updates to shared counter.

+Reproducing this graph is possible by running `run_experiment.py` in the scripts directory.
+(Make sure to execute it in the base directory: `tpcc-runner/`)
 # Author

 Riki Otaki